 One of the largest cities in the United States, Chicago is an appealing destination during the winter, with its snowy parks, festive streets, and towering skyscrapers.
 It is famous for its tall buildings that dominate its skylines, which include John Hancock Center, Willis Tower, and the Tribune Tower with a neo-Gothic style.
 You can also find numerous iconic museums like the Art Institute of Chicago, which exhibits a collection of Impressionist and Post-Impressionist works.
-In case you’re traveling in this city during winter, read on and discover 10 things to do during winter in Chicago.
+In case you’re traveling to this city during winter and searching for famous hotels, you’re in luck, as you will have several options to choose from.
+Besides that, the city also has enough accommodation for those who want a gorgeous view.
+You can stay at any of the beachfront and lakefront hotels in Chicago as well.
+So, put your worries away and check out this list of the top things to do in winter in Chicago, Illinois.

 Chicago is one of the best places to be, when it’s winter, because of its wide selection of skating rinks to choose from.
 There’s no need for you to be bored at home, under the blankets, when you can go and skate your heart out while listening to holiday music in the background.
 Aside from the music and the holiday feeling, you’ll also have an amazing view of the city skyline when you choose to skate at McCormick Tribune Ice Rink in Millennium Park.
 They offer free admission, but you have to pay for the skate shoes rental if you don’t have one.
 Other skating rinks in the city that deserve a visit are the Ice Skating Ribbon at Maggie Daley Park and Sky Rink at Peninsula Chicago.